 - Its critical thinking premise is relegated to a simple formula.

-- Provides a recommendation for problem resolution but still requires experimentation.
+- It provides a recommendation for problem resolution but still requires experimentation.

 Which strategic thinking model is the best?